anonymousacccount/DLModelChanges/Data Collection/README.md

-# RQ1: Taxonomy Generation
+# Taxonomy Generation
-This folder contains the files for RQ1.
+This folder contains the files for taxonomy generation.
 It has the source code and the repository extraction files which are used for taxonomy generation.
 Below is a description of all the files:

 1. get_repositories.py extracts repositories with keywords: 'deep neural network' and 'deep learning' and star count > 50.
 With that we get 6655 repositories.